-- (a) direct obligations (or certificates representing an interest in such obligations) issued by, or unconditionally guaranteed by, the government of a member state of the Pre-Expansion European Union, the United States of America, Georgia, Switzerland or Canada (including, in each case, any agency or instrumentality thereof), as the case may be, the payment of which is backed by the full faith and credit of the relevant member state of the European Union, the United States of America, Georgia, Switzerland or Canada, as the case may be, and which are not callable or redeemable at the Issuer's option; - (b) overnight bank deposits, time deposit accounts, certificates of deposit, banker's acceptances and money market deposits with maturities (and similar instruments) of up to 12 months or less from the date of acquisition or any other financial investments classified as cash and cash equivalents under IFRS, issued by a bank or trust company which is organised under, or authorised to operate as a bank or trust company under, the laws of a member state of the Pre-Expansion European Union or of Georgia or of the United States of America or any state thereof; provided that the long-term debt of such bank or trust company (which is not organised under, or authorised to operate as a bank or trust company european under, or authorised is rated "A-3" or higher by Moody's or "A-" or higher by S&P or the equivalent rating category of another internationally recognised rating agency and, in relation to any bank or trust company which is organised under, or authorised under the laws of Georgia (except for Silk Bank), the long-term debt of such bank or trust company which is organised under, or authorised rating agency; - (c) repurchase obligations with a term of not more than seven days for underlying securities of the types described in paragraphs (a) and (b) above entered into with any financial institution meeting the qualifications specified in paragraph (b) above; - (d) commercial paper having one of the two highest ratings obtainable from Moody's or S&P and, in each case, maturing within one year after the date of acquisition; and - (e) interests in any investment company or money market funds at least 95 per cent. of the assets of which consist of Cash Equivalents of the type referred to in paragraphs (a) to (d) above;
+- direct obligations (or certificates representing an interest in such obligations) issued by, or unconditionally guaranteed by, the government of a member state of the Pre-Expansion European Union, the United States of America, Georgia, Switzerland or Canada (including, in each case, any agency or instrumentality thereof), as the case may be, the payment of which is backed by the full faith and credit of the relevant member state of the European Union, the United States of America, Georgia, Switzerland or Canada, as the case may be, and which are not callable or redeemable at the Issuer's option; - overnight bank deposits, time deposit accounts, certificates of deposit, banker's acceptances and money market deposits with maturities (and similar instruments) of up to 12 months or less from the date of acquisition or any other financial investments classified as cash and cash equivalents under IFRS, issued by a bank or trust company which is organised under, or authorised to operate as a bank or trust company under, the laws of a member state of the Pre-Expansion European Union or of Georgia or of the United States of America or any state thereof; provided that the long-term debt of such bank or trust company (which is not organised under, or authorised to operate as a bank or trust company under the laws of Georgia) is rated "A-3" or higher by Moody's or "A-" or higher by S&P or the equivalent rating category of another internationally recognised rating agency and, in relation to any bank or trust company which is organised under, or authorised under the laws of Georgia (except for Silk Bank), the long-term debt of such bank or trust company is rated "B1" by Moody's or "B+" by S&P or higher or the equivalent rating category of another internationally recognised rating agency; - (c) repurchase obligations with a term of not more than seven days for underlying securities of the types described in paragraphs (a) and (b) above entered into with any financial institution meeting the qualifications specified in paragraph (b) above; - (d) commercial paper having one of the two highest ratings obtainable from Moody's or S&P and, in each case, maturing within one year after the date of acquisition; and - (e) interests in any investment company or money market funds at least 95 per cent. of the assets of which consist of Cash Equivalents of the type referred to in paragraphs (a) to (d) above;

 "Consolidated Leverage Ratio" has the meaning given to it in Condition Error!
-Reference source not found.Error!
-Reference source not found.;
+Reference source not found.
+Error!
+Reference source not found.